nathalia45/herbsjs.github.io/docs/tutorial/herbsself.md

 ]
 ```

-Once you have this file, you can use it with `@herbsjs/herbsshelf` to get the HTML content and do what you want with.
+Once you have this file, you can use it with `@herbsjs/herbsshelf` to render the HTML content and set a route.

 In this case, is set a route called `/herbsshelf` in the server to provide this: